yatsukki/cart253/topic/events/flying-frogs/README.md

-# Frogfrogfrog
+# Flying frogs

-A game about catching flies.
+A game about avoiding flying ennemies as long as possible.

 [Play it!](https://pippinbarr.github.io/cart253-examples/topics/making/frogfrogfrog/index.html)